Enoch-H-Kang/superTA/README.md

 ![Status](https://img.shields.io/badge/status-developer--preview-blue)
 ![License](https://img.shields.io/badge/license-MIT-lightgrey)

-**SuperTA** is an **OpenClaw plugin** for professor email operations across multiple live courses.
+**SuperTA** is an **OpenClaw plugin** for privacy-conscious professor email workflows across multiple live courses.

-It is designed for a privacy-conscious workflow:
-- **student email stays in local or institution-controlled systems**
-- **no supported external API processing of student data**
-- **local-model or deterministic-only handling**
-- **draft/review/manual-send workflow**
-- **structured case tracking for student requests**
+It helps a professor triage course email, ground responses in local course materials, keep sensitive issues escalated, and track student requests in a structured case ledger — while keeping student-data handling in local or institution-controlled systems.

-## What SuperTA does
+## Why SuperTA exists

-SuperTA helps a professor:
-- triage course email across multiple offerings
-- route messages to the right course context
-- ground decisions in local course files
-- escalate sensitive categories instead of casually resolving them
-- create draft replies for professor review
-- track operational student cases like:
+Professor email is full of repeated, operationally important requests:
 - extension requests
-  - exam time change requests
-  - grade-related issues
-  - logistics/admin follow-ups

-This is **not** a promise of autonomous academic decision-making.

-## Privacy and deployment stance

-SuperTA is built around a strict student-data boundary:
-- **no supported hosted third-party model API path for student email content**
-- **no supported external API path for student-data processing**
-- **manual send from Gmail** rather than automatic outbound send
-- **redacted operator views** by default
-- **structured case records** instead of broad raw-transcript persistence everywhere

-Supported posture for real student data:
-- OpenClaw on local or institution-controlled infrastructure
-- local model only, or deterministic local logic only
-- draft/review/manual-send workflow
-- institution-controlled storage

-See:
-- `docs/privacy-and-deployment.md`
-- `docs/ferpa-safe-defaults.md`

-## Current release posture

-Today, the honest framing is:
-- **public GitHub project**
-- **OpenClaw plugin prototype / developer preview**
-- **privacy-conscious teaching operations tool**

-It is ready to share publicly as an experimental project.
-It is **not** a polished managed production SaaS.

-## Recommended first-run path
+- exam time changes
+- logistics questions
+- grade-related follow-ups
+- policy clarifications

+Most of these need structure, consistency, and follow-through more than they need “autonomous AI.”

+SuperTA is built around that idea.

+It is designed to:
+- route email by course
+- use local course files as grounding
+- keep humans in control of final outbound communication
+- track student issues as cases instead of losing context across threads

+## What makes it different

+### Local or institution-controlled student-data handling
+SuperTA is intended for workflows where student-data handling stays inside local or institution-controlled systems.

+### No supported external API path for student-data processing
+The supported student-data workflow does not rely on external API processing of student email content.

+### Local-model or deterministic-only handling
+SuperTA supports local deterministic logic and local-model workflows, rather than hosted third-party model inference on student email.

+### Draft / review / manual-send
+SuperTA creates a workflow where the professor reviews and sends manually from Gmail.

+### Structured student case ledger
+SuperTA can track requests like extensions and exam conflicts as structured cases with history, status, and follow-up, instead of treating each email as an isolated event.

+## How it works

+At a high level, SuperTA:
+1. ingests Gmail-backed course email
+2. routes each thread to the right course context
+3. grounds reasoning in local course files
+4. escalates sensitive categories
+5. drafts reviewable responses for routine cases
+6. records structured case state for ongoing follow-through

+## Current feature set

+- OpenClaw plugin entrypoint
+- Gmail integration plumbing
+- multi-course routing
+- local course-file grounding
+- deterministic policy controls
+- local-model policy boundary
+- review queue + draft workflow
+- structured student case ledger
+- case dedup/linking for repeated requests
+- internal case operations API for OpenClaw-driven conversational flows
+- operator inspection commands
+- interactive setup + doctor output
+- tests and eval coverage

+## Quickstart

 ```bash
 cd superta